yanchev93/yanchev93/README.md

 - 📫 How to reach me: teo.yanchev93@gmail.com

-- 🎞 Check out my other personal YouTube channel: https://bit.ly/3EtQWvZ 👀
+- 🎞 Check out my other personal project - Video Editing @YouTube: https://bit.ly/3EtQWvZ 👀
 <!---
 yanchev93/yanchev93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.